yahoo/proxy-verifier/README.md

         - [ Content-Type, image/jpeg ]
         - [ Host, example.com ]
         - [ uuid, 1 ]

+  server-response:
+    delay: 17000 us

+    status: 200
+    reason: OK
+    headers:
+      fields:
+      - [ Date, "Sat, 16 Mar 2019 03:11:36 GMT" ]
+      - [ Content-Type, image/jpeg ]
+      - [ Transfer-Encoding, chunked ]
+      - [ Connection, keep-alive ]
+    content:
+      size: 3432
 ```

+Note that this example specifies the following delays:

+* The client delays 2 seconds before establishing the session.
+* The client also delays 15 milliseconds before sending the client
+  request.
+* The server delays 17 milliseconds (17,000 microseconds) before sending the
+  corresponding response after receiving the request.

 Be aware of the following characteristics of the `delay` node:

-* `delay` is currently only interpreted and used by the Verifier client in
+* The Verifier client interprets and implements `delay` for sessions in the
-`client-request` nodes.
-A server delay is not currently specifiable.
-Please
-file a ticket if server-side delay specification would be helpful.
+  `sessions` node and for transactions in the `client-request` node.
+The
+  Verifier server interprets delay only for transactions in the
+  `server-response` node and ignores `sessions` delays.
+Since the server is
+  passive in receiving connections, it's not obvious what a server-side session
+  delay would mean in this context.
 * Notice that Proxy Verifier supports microsecond level delay granularity, and
 does indeed faithfully insert delays at the appropriate times during replay
 with that precision of time.
 Be aware, however, that for the vast majority of